-Item E of the Round 27 LDO amendments pertains to standards and approval procedures related to when Champion trees may be removed.
-We note that two different issues related to Champion trees were addressed in recent amendments that were included in Round 25.
-A table providing a summary and chronology of both the Round 25 changes and the proposed Round 27 changes to champion tree provisions, and a summary of actions to date, is attached for reference.
+Item E of the Round 27 LDO amendments pertains to standards and approval procedures related to when champion trees may be removed.
+We note that two different issues related to champion trees were addressed in recent amendments that were included in Round 25.
+A table providing a summary and chronology of both the Round 25 changes and the proposed Round 27 changes to champion tree regulations is attached for reference.